vfeskov/link-too-big/benchmark/README.md

 # Bechnmark

-The first version of `expander` HTTP server was written in Ruby in 2 different ways and in NodeJS.
+The first version of `expander` HTTP server was written in Ruby in 2 different ways and in NodeJS, see [source code](https://github.com/vfeskov/link-too-big/tree/master/benchmark)

 The server responds to requests like `/:key`, e.g., `/123`, with values from Redis matching that key.